openaddresses/openaddresses/ATTRIBUTE_FUNCTIONS.md

 ### `regexp`

 The `regexp` function is the immensely powerful yet arcane [sonic screwdriver](https://en.wikipedia.org/wiki/Sonic_screwdriver) for when no other extraction functions are an appropriate fit.
-Their usage is found where source data is messy or several OpenAddresses address field values are contained in one source field.
+Their usage is found where source data is messy or several OpenAddresses attribute values are contained in one source field.

 The term "regexp" refers to [regular expressions](http://www.regular-expressions.info/), patterns used for searching for sequences in larger pieces of text.
 A full tutorial on regular expressions it outside the purpose of this documentation but there [are](http://www.regular-expressions.info/tutorial.html) [plenty](https://regexone.com/) [available](http://www.rexegg.com/).